HTCA DNA Rules & Regulations

-To order DNA kits for the parents and/or progeny, the owner will need to fill out the Multiple Sired Litter Form and list how many puppy kits are required for a ‘Multiple Sired Litter.’
-The DNA kits will then be filled out with ‘Puppy #1 with appendix number, Puppy #2 with appendix number, Puppy #3 with appendix number, etc...
-It is the owner’s responsibility to correspond each puppy with their identifying ‘appendix number’ before, during, and after the DNA results have arrived.
+To order DNA kits for the parents and/or progeny, the owner will need to go to the database and order or fill out the Mail-in Order Form and list how many puppy kits are required for a ‘Multiple Sired Litter.’
+The DNA kits will be assigned an appendix number that goes to a specific gender and color.
+Once the blood is drawn from a specific puppy, it is the owner’s responsibility to correspond each puppy with their identifying ‘appendix number’ before, during, and after the DNA results have arrived.
+Basically, each blood drawn goes to that specific puppy from there on out and once that blood is placed on a DNA kit (ex.
+564-1) then that's who that puppy is from there on out.
+The numbers DO NOT fluctuate once DNA is involved.
 Once the DNA kits have been processed the association will mail the owner the puppies appendix papers and DNA certificates.
 The HTCA will not be responsible if during the DNA processing time the puppy’s identities are mixed.
 If this happens, the breeder/owner is responsible for any re-testing that is necessary because of this mix-up.

 HTCA suggestions for puppy identification are: mark gender of each puppy and coat description, color coordinated collars, or a tattoo.
 These are just examples, however, puppy identification is solely up to the breeder/owner.
 Appendix papers will not be issued until all DNA testing is done.
 Once the DNA profiles have been processed the sire will then be added and the appendix papers will be mailed to the owner.
 If registration is done prior to knowledge of multiple sires or the correct sire, all of the involved progeny will be placed on a Non Breeding Status until corrective measures are met.
 Corrective costs will be the responsibility of the breeder unless no longer available.
 ‘Corrective Rules’ may apply.
 To keep track of your puppies’ identities, click the following link to open a ‘Puppy Identification’ form to fill out and keep for your records: Puppy Identification.